mzebley/autoA11y/docs/ARCHITECTURE.md

 - `automagica11y:ready` — after setup
 - `automagica11y:toggle` — whenever state changes
-- `automagica11y:open` / `automagica11y:close` — for convenience and custom logic

 The announce pattern is the canonical listener for these events.
-Once `registerAnnouncePlugin()` runs, a shared live region responds to hooks like `automagica11y:toggle`, so future patterns (dialogs, accordions, menus) emit events and rely on announce for ARIA live messaging instead of creating their own regions.
+Once `registerAnnouncePlugin()` runs, a shared live region responds to hooks like `automagica11y:toggle`.
+Future patterns (dialogs, accordions, menus) will emit the same events so announce can announce their state transitions without creating new live regions.

 ---

 ## Pattern Isolation

-Each pattern (toggle, tooltip, dialog) only responds to its own selector.
+Each pattern registers against its own selector.
+Today that means the toggle pattern, and upcoming patterns (tooltip, dialog, etc.) will follow the same convention.
-They all use the same attribute naming conventions (trigger/target/class/action) but register separately via the registry.
+All patterns share the same attribute naming grammar (trigger/target/class/action) but register separately via the registry.

 This ensures no collisions and predictable initialization order.